Spring Perennial Plant Symposium: 4 lectures, networking, lunch, and CEUs on Fri. 3/6! Learn More

 • Photography

-Each of these competitions contain their own set of rules and requirements, in addition to the general New England Flower Show rules outlined at the beginning of this document.
+Each of these competitions contains its own set of rules and requirements, in addition to the general New England Flower Show rules outlined at the beginning of this document.
 Please read both the general rules and the competition rules carefully when deciding to enter.

 What is a class?